piobyte/flamingo/README.md

 ## Addons

-Flamingo addons only interact with the base flamingo installation using specified hooks, ie.: `"ENV", "CONF", "PROFILES", "ROUTES", "HAPI_PLUGINS"`.
+Flamingo addons only interact with the base flamingo installation using specific hooks, ie.: `"ENV", "CONF", "PROFILES", "ROUTES", "HAPI_PLUGINS"`.
-For detailed information on available hooks and some examples, look at the [addon documentation](https://piobyte.github.io/flamingo/module-flamingo_src_addon.HOOKS.html).
+For detailed information on available hooks and some examples, look at the [addon documentatierron](https://piobyte.github.io/flamingo/module-flamingo_src_addon.HOOKS.html).

 __"official" addons__